Social Responsibility Symposium

 As a former Speech-Language Pathologist, Lindsay applies her expertise in the neuroscience of communication and connection to help managers foster an environment of trust and respect in their teams so that everyone can bring their best selves to work.
 As a recently diagnosed Neurodivergent individual and mom to two neurodivergent children, she has spent much of her career advocating for social justice and challenging her own internalized beliefs and biases that contribute to ongoing social inequities in the world.
 With a thirst to learn that can never quite seem to be quenched, Lindsay brings extensive experience in emotional regulation, cultural proficiency, trauma-informed de-escalation, collaborative problem-solving, mindfulness, and nonviolent communication to her work today, to help others foster a deeper connection to both themselves and others.

-SEMINAR: Green Dot Bystander Intervention Workshop
+WORKSHOP: Green Dot Bystander Intervention Workshop

 Discussing Alteristic’s bystander intervention training, providing realistic options that can motivate people to safely and effectively intervene when they see harassing behaviors.
 There are more people willing to help than those causing harm.